tanzilzubair/tanzilzubair/README.md

 # 🎶 What I'm Vibing To Currently

-I love music, from all genres.
-It's like a friend for me, cheering me on when I'm deep into a coding session, and being a comforting pillow when I'm down.
+As you can probably tell, I code a lot.
+I've been doing it for a long time too — over 10 years since I wrote that first line — and whether it be finishing up a big project late at night, deep into the thick of it, or starting a fresh new project on a lazy afternoon, music has been my companion through it all.

+Also, Spotify as a technology deeply fascinates me, having sparked my love and learning of AI and ML, and how it makes the simple act of listening to magic so seamlessly magical is a design philosophy I try to channel into the software *I* build as well.

  ---
 # ✍️ Blog & Writing
 Apart from coding, I've been an avid fan of the written word for just about as long as I've been able to comprehend it, and over the years, I've won a few writing competitions as well!

-My favourtie books of course include the timeless and genre-defining works of Isaac Asimov and Frank Herbert, to the I am _convinced_ classic-to-be works of Brandon Sanderson.
-These books have entertained and given me companionship, most definitely, but perhaps most importantly, I love them because they've shown me the value of not just seeing what _is_, but what _could be_.
+Now a love of writing naturally means a love of reading as well, and my favorite books include the timeless and genre-defining works of Isaac Asimov and Frank Herbert, to the I am _convinced_ classic-to-be works of Brandon Sanderson.
+*Dune* and *Mistborn* are books that have kept me awake many-a-night transcending simple stories, these books create entire *worlds* to fall in love with, and that's exactly why I love them so much.
+The've entertained, they've given companionship, and most importantly, they've shown me the value of not just seeing what _is_, but what _could be_.

 I maintain a blog and write sporadically over at [tanzilzubair.tech](tanzilzubair.tech).